ananyakgarg/AgeMyName/README.md

 ## The Fun Part
 - My end goal was to have it dynamically update as characters are typed.
 (Goal acheived 🎉)
 - Making sure the user isn't inputting spaces because that is not how the API works
-- Played around with colors, and I found that cyan and pink were complementary colors so I went with that
+- Played around with colors, went with what I thought looked appealing

 # Demo